junxit/us-congress-bills-112/metadata.md

 - 2011-05-09 — Introduced in Senate
 - 2011-05-09 — Referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S2798-2799)
+- 2011-05-11 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2011-05-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment and with a preamble.
+Without written report.
+- 2011-05-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment and with a preamble.
+Without written report.
+- 2011-05-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 49.